orthanc-server/orthanc-setup-samples/docker/dicom-cfind-filter-lua/README.md

 On some setup with hundred thousands of studies, we have observed workstations sending C-Find requests without a single filter criteria.
-In that case, Orthanc would have to parse it's entire database to respond to the C-Find request and that could take a few minutes to return a useless results anyway.
+In that case, Orthanc would have to parse it's entire database to respond to the C-Find request and that could take a few minutes to return a useless result anyway.

 This sample will analyze the C-Find requests and make it totaly invalid if it's not "specific" enough.